 "That's what the painting was called."

-She was mad now.
-Shoving her phone in her over-sized bag, yet another street-vendor hand-woven multicolored waste of his hard earned money.
+She was angry now.
+Shoving her phone in her over-sized bag, yet another street-vendor hand-woven multicolored waste of money.
 Probably made in China too.
 She stood.

 "Don't make a scene," he hissed.

 "Señor, your check."
 The waiter was pointing at the check that was blowing away.
 Clyde snatched it up, nodded.

 As Tammy walked off, Clyde paid the bill, in cash, minus the tip.
 The old waiter smiled at him again.
 The weird gold toothed necklace twirling around his neck.

 Clyde caught up with Tammy out on the sidewalk.
 "Jeez, can't you wait?"

 "You, were the one making a scene, Clyde.
 Making those racist remarks again."
 Her cheeks were flushed.
 Eyes burning with anger.

 "Why do you do that?
 We're on vacation.
 Can't you relax?"